(Last Update: 09/24/2024)

 A foam bed can impact the choice of a box spring.
 Memory foam mattresses are heavier and more conforming than traditional mattresses, so they require a box spring that can provide adequate support.
 A box spring with too far apart slats can cause a foam mattress to sag.

 However, not all memory foam mattresses require a box spring.
 Some are designed for a platform bed or solid foundation.
-It is best to consult the manufacturer if you are still determining whether your memory foam bed needs a box spring.
+If you are still determining whether your memory foam bed needs a box spring, it is best to consult the manufacturer.

 Here are some things to consider when choosing a box spring for a foam mattress: